 - How should the relationship between the state and the media be designed in order to achieve both high levels of independent scrutiny and accessible communication?

-Participatory sessions will explore:
+This year, our participatory sessions will explore:

 - Putting the past right